 The connector is for Liquid based in Singapore (i.e., not for the local Japanese Liquid exchange).
 Because it is a centralized exchange, you will need to generate and provide your API key to trade using Hummingbot.

 Enter your Liquid API key >>> Enter your Liquid secret key >>>

 Private keys and API keys are stored locally for the operation of the Hummingbot client only.
 At no point will private or API keys be shared to CoinAlpha or be used in any way other than to authorize transactions required for the operation of Hummingbot.

-This article below in their website under API information shows step-by-step instructions on how to create API keys in Liquid exchange.
+The article below in their website under API information shows step-by-step instructions on creating API keys in Liquid exchange.

 Users can go to https://status.liquid.com/ to check the status of the exchange and review past or ongoing incidents.

 There is no minimum order quantity for trading fiat currency.
-See this page for minimum order sizes on crypto trading pairs.
+Instead, see this page for minimum order sizes on crypto trading pairs.

 If the token or trading pair isn't listed in the article, you can also get this information through their public API.

 The minimum order size is the value next to

 minimum_order_quantity.
 For example, you're trading ETH-BTC, and ETH, your base currency, is not listed in the above article.
 Liquid's public API shows the minimum order size of ETH currency is